 When does CES 2026 run and which operator inventory tightens first?

 CES 2026 runs January 6-9, 2026 at the Las Vegas Convention Center, with the press-and-analyst day on January 5 and the executive-keynote density concentrated on the January 6 and 7 schedule.
 Sprinter inventory tightens first and tightens most severely, with the Tuesday-through-Thursday window typically sold out across Las Vegas-anchored operators by mid-November — roughly seven weeks before the show.
 Executive-tier sedan and SUV inventory (S-Class, Escalade ESV) tightens through mid-December, with the highest-spec vehicle tiers becoming the binding constraint in the final two weeks before the show.
-The Las Vegas operator base imports chauffeurs and vehicles materially above baseline for CES week, drawing on Music Express LA's Las Vegas outpost, regional fleet repositioning from Phoenix and Salt Lake City, and out-of-market driver pulls from the broader Southwest operator base.
+The Las Vegas operator base imports chauffeurs and vehicles materially above baseline for CES week, drawing on regional fleet repositioning from Phoenix, Los Angeles, and Salt Lake City and out-of-market driver pulls from the broader Southwest operator base.

 What rate premium should procurement teams expect during CES week relative to a standard Las Vegas corporate rate?